paltalabs/instance-persistent-dos-soroban/README.md

 assert_eq!(client.get_address_b(&0), client.address.clone());
 ```

+However, depending on how we program this, the contract can be attacked using DoS :O

 What we know:

 Instance: The amount of data that can be stored in the instance storage is limited by the ledger entry size.
 [Source](https://docs.rs/soroban-sdk/latest/soroban_sdk/storage/struct.Storage.html#method.instance)